Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 # How to play

-<p style="justify">The user is presented with an introduction storyline which presents how Granny has been kidnapped from her garden by the wicked witch.</p>
+<p style="justify">The user is presented with an introduction storyline, which speaks of how the wicked witch kidnapped Granny from her garden.</p>

-<p style="justify">The user is asked to rescue granny.
-If the user agrees , the games proceeds presenting the user with various options through the game.</p>
+<p style="justify">The player is then asked if they wish to rescue granny.
+If they agree, the game proceeds further.
+It takes the player through a myriad of paths through the game.</p>

-<p style="justify">Eventually the user will complete the game by either losing as the incorrect path was chosen or winning by rescuing granny after the correct path is chosen.</p>
+<p style="justify">Eventually, the player will complete the game by either losing as the incorrect path was chosen or winning after following the correct route and rescuing granny.</p>

-<p style="justify">At every stage the user is presented with two paths.
-Should the user type in an incorrect answer , the game will alert the user as "Incorrect Answer".
-Furthermore , at that stage will check if the user wants to continue playing or quit the game.
-This has been done to allow the user to exit the game at any stage without feeling trapped.
+<p style="justify">At every stage, the player is presented with two routes.
+Typing an incorrect answer will alert the player with a response of  'Incorrect answer'.
+At that point, it also becomes a checkpoint to see if the player wants to continue playing or exit the game.
+This allows the player to leave the game at any stage without feeling trapped.

-If the user continues to type an incorrect answer it will take them to the play_again() function to check if they still want to play.
+If the user continues to type an incorrect answer, it will take them to the play_again() function to check if they still want to play.
 </p>